 It is recommended that a pregnant/nursing woman should take at least 2.6g of omega-3 fatty acids and 100–300 mg of DHA (docosahexaenoic acid) daily to look after the needs of her fetus and suckling infant.

 We have been told for years by the government to consume a low-fat diet and that fats cause heart disease and can kill us.
 This is simply not the truth!
-It has been an over-simplification of fats that has done this.
+It has been an over-simplification of fats that have done this.
 Not all fats are created equally.

 Different Types Of Fats